 The first step you can take is to make sure your dog is receiving a complete and balanced diet that is formulated for his or her life stage.
 Our interactive infographic series “Nutrition from Nose to Tail” provides fast facts on why a complete and balanced dog food recipe is critical in supporting your pet’s health.

 If you have questions about a specific product, we recommend that you contact the manufacturer to learn more.
-FDA has not advised that pet owners change their dog’s diet based on the available information.
+FDA has not advised that pet owners change their dog’s diet based on the available information, and reemphasized that directive in their newest update.
 If your pet does experience a change in health, it is important to consult with your veterinarian.

 If you have a question about your dog’s food, we recommend that you contact the manufacturer to learn more, and visit “Nutrition from Nose to Tail” to learn more about the nutrition in a dog food recipe.